A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

-For growing values of n, similar behaviors are maintained: low entropy signifies organization---achieved via evenly balanced subsets or concentration at a single value---and sharpness reflects concentration---achieved via peakedness at the top of the rearranged space or suppression of low probability outcomes.
-However, given the growing number of permutations, both measures can reward either strategy for a wider range of respective sharpness or entropy level sets.
-For example, in a sample of 5 000 000 distributions over n=10, and given a sharpness level set $S(P) \approx 0.4$, lowest entropy values were achieved by more even distributions (e.g., distributions with 7 outcomes sharing roughly equal probability).
-By contrast, for sharpness level set $S(P) \approx 0.6$, distributions where one outcome has a disproportionate share of mass achieved the lowest entropy.
-In either case, disorganized distributions, where the outcomes have more varied probabilities, achieved the highest entropy.
-For entropy level set $H(P) \approx 1.0$, sharpness slightly favored tail suppression over peakedness, while for $H(P) \approx 2.0$, it favored peakedness (which, for a sharpness score of 0.49 for n=10, was achieved by concentrating mass over a subset of two outcomes).
-In either case, sharpness strongly favored concentrated distributions over flat distributions.
+For growing values of n, similar behaviors are maintained: entropy and sharpness are minimized by evenly balanced subsets or concentration at a single value.
+However, for growing n, the switch to the final viable shape (top-1 dominance) happens earlier.
+For example, in a sample of 5 000 000 distributions over n=10, and given a sharpness level set $S(P) \approx 0.3$, lowest entropy values were achieved by more even distributions (e.g., distributions with 8 outcomes sharing roughly equal probability).
+By contrast, for sharpness level set $S(P) \approx 0.6$, distributions where one outcome has a disproportionate share of mass achieved the lowest entropy (top-1 dominance).

-In addition to entropy and sharpness, variance provides additional diagnostic value by quantifying the spatial dispersion of the probability mass.
+In addition to the interplay of entropy and sharpness, variance provides additional diagnostic information by quantifying the spatial dispersion of the probability mass.
 Variance can remain constant across distributions with vastly different sharpness scores, and vice versa.
 This complementary behavior is illustrated in Figure~\ref{fig:overlay2} on the 2-simplex (n=3).

-For n=3 and sharpness level set $S(P) \approx 0.4$, distributions such as $\{0.47,0.07,0.46\}$ maximize variance, while variance is minimized by concentrating mass over adjacent positions (e.g., $\{0.45,0.48,0.07\}$.
-Conversely, sharpness score is lowest when the distribution is flat and highest when it is highly concentrated.
-For example, for variance level set $Var(P) \approx 0.5$, distributions such as $\{0.25,0.49,0.26\}$ yield the lowest sharpness scores (e.g., here, $S(P) = 0.24$), while distributions where one value dominates, such as $\{0.84,0.02,0.14\}$, yield a considerably higher score---here, $S(P) = 0.82$.
+For n=3 and sharpness level set $S(P) \approx 0.4$, distributions such as $\{0.47, \ 0.06, \ 0.47\}$ maximize variance, while variance is minimized by concentrating mass over adjacent positions (e.g., $\{0.47, \ 0.47, \ 0.06\}$).
+Conversely, sharpness score is lowest when the distribution is flat and highest when it is highly concentrated within the variance level set.
+For example, for level set $Var(Y) \approx 0.5$, distributions such as $\{0.25, \ 0.49, \ 0.26\}$ yield the lowest sharpness scores (e.g., here, $S(P) = 0.24$), while distributions where one value dominates, such as $\{0.85, \ 0, \ 0.15\}$, yield a considerably higher score---here, $S(P) = 0.85$.